Skip to main content

 If you want to become a member of a recognised professional or industry body you should check their preferred degree subject requirements.

-As well as your degree you would also need knowledge of different types of animals and animal breeds, and some experience of animal handling and training.
+As well as your degree, you will also need knowledge of different types of animals and animal breeds, and some experience of animal handling and training.

 Entry requirements